 - 1. All developments governed by Waterfront Toronto's development agreement shall demonstrate compliance with the GBR though submitting a GBR Final Compliance Report post occupancy.

-The GBR Final Compliance Report must demonstrate all requirements included in the GBR have been met to the satisfaction of Waterfront Toronto.
+The GBR Final Compliance Report must demonstrate all requirements included in the GBR have been met to the satisfaction of Waterfront - included in the GBR have been met to the satisfaction of Waterfront Toronto.
 Waterfront Toronto may, at its discretion, engage a third-party consultant to conduct a review of the documentation submitted by development teams. - 2.
 Progress updates must be included in each Design Review Panel (DRP) presentation, which must include a summary of the strategies used to achieve GBR requirements and the team's progress.
 Refer to the Design Review Handbook for additional requirements.